wescale/kubernetes-formation/Day-2/service/exercise-5/LoadBalancer/README.md

 ## Create a Deployment

 Complete the given deployment file to add a `readinessProbe`.
-Note the container serves traffic on port 50001.
+Note the container serves traffic on port 50001 and on the path "/".

 ```
 apiVersion: apps/v1